abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 text editor.
 Specifically students wanted to know why we asked everyone to download Nano, used Nano, and then told them that they should probably use something else.
 As a result we had everyone download Sublime Text in addition to Nano.
-Although we didn't try to link it to the command line, we encountered no installation issues and students were able to open and save files in it.
-We did not use Sublime Text for git.
+We still used Nano for the teaching git.
+Students seemed happy to know that they had Sublime Text and I saw many students opening and using it although we never formally used it in our lessons.
+Although we didn't try to link it to the command line, we encountered no installation issue.

---> Matt, Erik, Phil, Pauline - did we use Sublime Text for anything?
-    [Not that I recall --PB][Nope. -- MD]

 [I have a certain fondness for nano, but when we rely on it I do worry that it gives the impression to shell beginners that this is what they have to do if they want to edit files at the command-line.
 Not sure what to do about that.